OS-samirhami/EKS-Rundeck-IAM/README.md

 A ready-to-use Rundeck job that automates the entire setup and access workflow.

 Provides an example Rundeck job that demonstrates:
-- Assuming the RundeckEKSListerRole with proper credentials and external ID
+- Assuming the Rundeck_Access_ODC with proper credentials and external ID
 - Configuring EKS cluster authentication mode (API_AND_CONFIG_MAP)
 - Creating EKS access entries for the role
 - Updating kubeconfig for cluster access